WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/01-BHIS-SOCC-lab-LinuxHostConfig.md

 ## Explaining the launch command
 So that launch command is a bit of a mind-full, so let's dive into it and explain what it's doing.

+If/when you're doing this for another VM, you can find the original configuration in the `virtualmachine.vmx` file; that's how we know this machine was originally configured to use NVMe drives.

 1. `qemu-system-x86_64`
 	1. The command to run the emulator.